PASSOVER SCHEDULE FOR 2022

 We must remember all of these things.

-We remember all of this with story through the symbolic foods and with the wine that is symbolic of the blood of Christ.
+We remember all of this with story through the symbolic foods and with the wine that is symbolic of the blood of Yeshua.

-Then we speak of how all of these things symbolize the way of life that Christ provided for us as He became The Lamb of God.
+Then we speak of how all these things symbolize the way of life Yeshua Messiah provided for us as He became The Lamb of God.

-This is a period of time lasting seven days.
-For seven days we observe unleavened bread; the symbolic act of leaving the leaven out of our lives.
+This is a period of time lasting eight days.
+After observing the Passover Seder,for seven days we observe unleavened bread.
+Unleavened Bread is the symbolic act of leaving the leaven out of our lives.

-We eat the matzoh that is symbolic of putting more of Christ into our lives.
+We eat the matzoh that is symbolic of putting more of Yeshua Messiah into our lives.

 The most holy night of the year begins the most holy week of the year.

 I pray that your Passover is blessed with the presence of God.
-I hope that your family can celebrate together and rejoice in Christ our Savior.
+I hope that your family can celebrate together and rejoice in Yeshua Messiah, our Savior.